karttur/speclib-db/_posts/2024/2024-01-12-speclib_spectrometers-db.markdown

 ## Introduction

-In the xSpectre terminology a spectrometer is a composition consisting of a spectral sensor (defined in the schema [sensors](../speclib_sensor-db/)) and one or more muzzles, carrying the lamp and sample holder (defined in the schema [muzzles](../speclib_muzzle-db)).
+In the xSpectre terminology a spectrometer is a composition consisting of a spectral sensor (defined in the schema [sensors](../speclib_sensors-db/)) and one or more muzzles, carrying the lamp and sample holder (defined in the schema [muzzles](../speclib_muzzles-db)).
 Physically the spectral sensor is attached to the xspeclum PCB that is mounted in the spectrometer body while the muzzle carries the smaller xspecled PCB.
 The spectrometer body and muzzle are joined with a bayonet mount.
-A spectrometer body can be linked to any number and type of xSpectre muzzle.

 Spectrometers can also attach external probes (defined in the schema [probes](../speclib_probes-db)).
 The attachment is either through a more general GX16 (aviation) port or, for Ion Selective Electrodes, a BNC (coaxial) port.
 The probes as such are not defined as part of the spectrometer.
 The availability of the GX16 and BNC ports, however, are defined with each spectrometer model.